-3. Delay by the Commissioner is considered to be any delay in issuing a subsequent examination report beyond the period of 20 working days following receipt of a response to the preceding examination report.
+3. Delay by the Commissioner is considered to be a delay in issuing a subsequent examination report more than 20 working days following receipt of an applicant response to an earlier examination report.
 For example, if a subsequent examination report is issued 22 working days after the date of receipt of a response, then the delay by the Commissioner will be 2 days.
 The section 71(2) period will be extended by 2 days, as will the period for responding to an examination report within the last month of the 71(1) period.

 Maori advisory committee – delay by the commissioner

 12. Where the Commissioner, under section 15(3), is seeking advice from the Maori advisory committee or any other person and the time taken to receive this advice extends beyond 20 working days, then any delay will be construed as delay by the Commissioner.